-The performance of the novel EZA galvanic corrosion protection system, consisting of a zinc mesh embedded into a proprietary non-cementitious binder matrix was evaluated on the abutments of three different civil structures - an alpine road bridge in Austria, a steel bridge in Utrecht, NL and a viaduct in The Hague, NL.
-Measurements according to ISO EN12696 and with macro cell sensors over a period of up to nearly 6 years show that the EZA system has protected the steel reinforcement of the concrete members reliably from corrosion.
+The performance of the novel EZA galvanic corrosion protection system, consisting of a zinc mesh embedded into a proprietary non-cementitious binder matrix was evaluated on the abutments of three different civil structures - an alpine road bridge in Austria, a steel bridge in Utrecht, NL and a viaduct in The Hague, NL, on > 400 balconies of sea side apartments and on the pavement of a parking deck.
+Measurements according to ISO EN12696 and with macro cell sensors over a period of up to 8 years show that the EZA system has protected the steel reinforcement of the concrete members reliably from corrosion.
 Coating of the EZA with an elastic membrane reduces the influence of ambient humidity and temperature significantly and assures frost-thaw salt resistance.
 Calculated from the galvanic currents integrated over time and from zinc mesh samples drawn from an EZA field installation, service time of the EZA containing 2 kg zinc/m2 is estimated to be about 15 years.
 Results indicate that within the expected service time, galvanic chloride extraction and immobilization in the EZA will be efficient enough to prevent renewed corrosion of the steel after the end of service time.